Projects We Support

 In all, Brand Aid partners raised over £275,000.
 These funds were distributed to various immediate relief and recovery projects on the ground in Nepal largely through BVS Nepal and other local trustworthy partners.

-For Everyone, especially those of us who live and work in Bali, the memories of the infamous Kuta Bombings will linger forever...
-As devastatingly sad as the reality was, it’s hard to know what can be done about it...
+For Everyone, especially those of us who live and work in Bali, the memories of the infamous Kuta Bombings will linger forever.
+As devastatingly sad as the reality was, it’s hard to know what could be done about it...

 We had some ideas but they didn’t really bear fruit - but for one man, Mark Weingard, who's fiancee was one of more than 200 lives lost to this madness, he found a way to create a positive legacy from this disaster.
 The Annika Linden Foundation recently re-branded as Inspirasia is a brilliant organisation that has build a wonderful meeting centre and facility in Bali that supports dozens of charitable projects across Bali and Asia.
 We are proud to support their work and promote their values.